gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 	}
 	```

 	You can see that in this case the shape of the response doesn't quite align with the query struct.
 GraphQL inlines or embeds the fields from Animal into the "mascot" object.
 The `encoding/json` unmarshaler will not be able to handle that in the way we'd want, and the fields in the query struct will be left unset.
-See proof on [playground](https://play.golang.org/p/ug4T4Tt4n2).
+See proof on the [playground](https://play.golang.org/p/ug4T4Tt4n2).

 	You could try to work around it by using Go's embedded structs.
 If you define query as: